prockley/Air_Passengers_Dep_raw.densitydesign/README.md

 _Data Source_
 [TAA02: Passenger, Freight and Commercial Flights by Airports in Ireland, Country, Direction, Flight Type, Year and Statistic](http://www.cso.ie/px/pxeirestat/Statire/SelectVarVal/Define.asp?maintable=TAA02&PLanguage=0)

-#### Aggregating Countries
+##### Aggregating Countries

 There were too many countries to show on one chart so they were aggregated using the [United Nations Geoscheme].

 [United Nations Geoscheme]: http://en.wikipedia.org/wiki/United_Nations_geoscheme

-### Generating SVG graphics
+### Generating SVG graphic

-Trying out Raw by Density Design to produce Vector Graphic showing Air Passenger Destinations from Ireland.
+I'm new to SVG graphics and stumbled across this fantastic website for creating charts from raw data.
+All you need to do is paste in some raw data and select the chart you want.
+A great way to see what works best initially.

+[raw.densitydesign.org]